yvnjiaaaa/navigating_waters_of_object_detection/README.md

 - [SMD dataset generation](https://github.com/tilemmpon/Singapore-Maritime-Dataset-Frames-Ground-Truth-Generation-and-Statistics)

 ## Object detection approaches
 The config/args files as well as the random seeds of YOLOv8 and NanoDet-Plus are provided in **approaches/**.
-The SSD repo we used to implement the SSD approach does not provide the random seed parameter, but we can provide the .pth files if necessary.
+The SSD repo we used to implement the SSD approach does not provide the random seed parameter, but we can provide the .pth files.

 ## Datasets
 We use three waterborne object detection datasets: SeaShips, SMD, and SSAVE.
 The detailed data splitting is provided in **datasets/**.